-The Wall That Heals will be displayed in Farmington, New Mexico on September 9 – 12, 2021 at San Juan College and will be open 24 hours a day, closing Sunday at 12:00 pm, and is free to the public.
+The Wall That Heals will be displayed in Farmington, New Mexico on September 9 – 12, 2021 at San Juan College and will be open 24 hours a day.
+This is free to the public.
 The Wall That Heals and Mobile Education Center spreads the healing legacy of The Wall and educates about the impact of the Vietnam War.
-Local sponsors are Pinon Hills Seventh Day Adventist Church, Farmington New Mexico Chick-Fil-A, and Blue Star Mothers.
+This display has been made possible because of the support given by Pinon Hills Seventh Day Adventist Church, Farmington New Mexico Chick-Fil-A, and Blue Star Mothers.

 Since its debut in 1996, the exhibit has been on display in nearly 700 U.S. communities in addition to an April 1999 tour of the Four Provinces of Ireland and a visit to Canada in 2005.
 The Wall That Heals is a program of the Vietnam Veterans Memorial Fund, the nonprofit organization that built the Vietnam Veterans Memorial in Washington, D.C. in 1982.
 The Wall That Heals is the only traveling exhibit affiliated with The Wall in Washington, D.C., and includes the largest Wall replica that travels the country.